aSSOCIATED REGIONS

 Plastic Dialogues: Citizen science for piloting, testing, and evaluating plastic capture techniques in the Georgian Black Sea Coast

-Description: The project addresses plastic pollution from Georgian waterways by installing, testing, and evaluating the cost-effectiveness and community mobilization of 3 plastic capture methods in Cherpalka River: estuarine trap, recycled plastic bottle barrier and end-of-pipe trap.
+The project addresses plastic pollution from Georgian waterways by installing, testing, and evaluating the cost-effectiveness and community mobilization of 3 plastic capture methods in Cherpalka River: estuarine trap, recycled plastic bottle barrier and end-of-pipe trap.
 As an awareness-raising campaign, the citizens will be engaged by helping in plastic litter capture barrier assembly and collecting data on the types and volumes of plastic debris gathered.
 Best practices to improve plastic waste management will be developed and aggregated into the roadmap.
 The blueprint will be promoted and disseminated to chief stakeholders, environmental NGOs, ministry, sewage agency and broader public.

 Date of the award: 21.08.2024